 Pest and diseases

 The peach tree borer is the most common peach tree pest.
 In the fall, this clearwing moth, which looks like a wasp, lays its eggs on tree bark.
-The grubs hatch and dig into the trunk, feeding on both the trunk and the roots.
+The grubs hatch and dig into the trunk, feeding on the trunk and the roots.
 Look for a jelly-like sap around the entrance hole and use a wire to impale grubs.

 In terms of illnesses, a fungus can induce peach tree leaf curl, which results in browning and deformation of the leaves.
 To prevent and control this problem, apply a copper-based fungicide in late fall or early spring.